bprager/my-job-agent/all_docs_about_me/README.md

 # Document folder

-This folder contains all documents in markdown format describing my experience relevant for job hunting
+This folder contains all documents in markdown format describing my experience relevant for the job agent